tmichel/offline-blog/README.md

 At the moment it uses the `sublime` command to open the editor.
 If the command is not available nothing happens.

+Example:

+    $ blog new "My awesome post"

+### blog read [POST]

+Starts the inclduded web interface and opens the browser.
+If a post was given it tries to open it.
+If it could not be found the home page will open as would normally do.

+Example:

+    # start home page
+    $ blog read

+    # read specfic post
+    $ blog read 001-my-first-awesome-post.md